HillierAnalyticsEngineering/HAE_msGraphBackendUtilities/README.md

 # HAE_msGraphBackendUtilities
 Back-end utility functions and model classes for working with Sharepoint Lists through the Microsoft Graph API.

 All functions require a client-credentials configuration for use.
 This will require an app registration in Azure Entre ID.
-Utilities authenticate using an app ID, client credentials password, and an oAuthToken with some attached scope.
+Utilities authenticate using an app ID, client credentials password, and an OAuth 2.0 Token with some attached scope.
 Generally, apps developed using these functions are intended to be Background/Deamon processes, and will require Application-level API permissions as opposed to delegated.

 For connecting to sharepoint using the client credentials flow, we highly reccomend the Sites.Selected Application-Level scope, and to add in read, write roles for just an individual sharepoint site when working with lists in order to provide the highest level of security possible.